-As of July 1, 2022, we received gross proceeds of approximately \$349 million from our public offerings, including from our distribution reinvestment plan.
+We received gross proceeds of approximately \$253.4 million from our initial public offering through the sale of Class AX, Class TX and Class IX shares of our common stock.
 Although Class AX, Class TX and Class IX shares of our common stock, which we refer to individually as Class AX shares, Class TX shares and Class IX shares, and collectively as the IPO shares, remain outstanding, we are not offering the IPO shares in this follow-on offering.
-Until July 30, 2020 the Class AX shares, Class TX shares and Class IX shares, A shares, Class T shares and Class I shares.
+Until July 30, 2020 the Class AX shares.
+Class TX shares and Class IX shares were designated as Class A shares, Class T shares and Class I shares.
 The Class AX shares, Class TX shares and Class IX generally shares have the same rights, including voting rights, as the Class T shares, Class S shares, Class D shares and Class I shares that we are offering pursuant to this follow-on offering.